Milton Keynes North: 2024–present

-The constituency was subject to major changes, with 43% of its electorate, including Milton Keynes city centre and suburbs to the east (Campbell Park, Old Woughton, Monkston and Broughton), forming part of the new constituency of Milton Keynes Central.
+The constituency was subject to major changes, with 43% of its electorate, including Milton Keynes city centre and parishes to the east (Campbell Park (civil parish), Old Woughton, Kents Hill and Monkston and Broughton and Milton Keynes), forming part of the new constituency of Milton Keynes Central.
 To partly compensate, Stony Stratford was added to Milton Keynes North from the abolished Milton Keynes South seat".

-A new constituency, Buckingham and Bletchley, will (in effect) give Milton Keynes its third parliamentary constituency, albeit one that straddles the border with Buckinghamshire Council.
+A new constituency, Buckingham and Bletchley, (in effect) gives Milton Keynes its third parliamentary constituency, albeit one that straddles the border with Buckinghamshire Council.